85ip9gh/cube-store-application/README.md

 - Make docker images of angular front-end and node back-end server and have them successfully run in localhost
     - docker container start-up code for front-end: docker run -d -p 4200:80 cube-store:frontend-v1
     - docker container start-up code for back-end: docker run -d -p 4242:4242 cube-store:backend-v1

+## 01/09/2024 - 01/10/2024
+- Host website on AWS(Amazon Web Services) t2.micro ec2 instance
+    - initial thoughts are that this t2.micro instance handles loads much better than GCP's e2.micro, but will have to see after I implement a database for the images instead of just a .json file

 # Website Versions: